yendregi/Stardate-Calculator-Java-App/README.md

 I.   Under Windows 7+, this app runs fine as this is 'development' environment I've mostly run and tested against... so basically it runs without problems.

 II.
-Under Linux, this app is less buggy, and pretty much works just as the windows environment
+Under Linux, this app is less buggy, and pretty much works just as the windows environment with one or two minor issues I have encountered (all due to oddities with the awt related libraries)

 III.
 Under Mac, this app is oddly buggy, that is, the right and left click's are some what confused with the overall system->jvm events.
 UI... it works, there are curious moving issues as well as raising and lowering the app from focus....